 When you call 999, you'll be asked what service you need, as well as:

 - the address you're calling from

-- a brief description of what's wrong with the casualty and whether they're bleeding, unconscious or not breathing
+- a brief description of what's wrong with the person and whether they're bleeding, unconscious or not breathing

-The call handler may advise you on how to assist the casualty until help arrives.
+The call handler may advise you on what you can do until help arrives.

 Page last reviewed: 15 March 2022